taltonji2/PreReqChecker/README.md

 # PreReqChecker
-A Java project to create a directed graph of the undergraduate Rutgers CS department.
+A Java project to create a directed graph of the undergraduate Rutgers CS department course directory.

 ## Summary
 PreReqChecker is comprised of five Java Classes each tasked with responding to specific problems related to navigating the CS course structure.